 - Restoring natural sediment transport and ecosystem function to enhance floodplain, riparian and near-shore coastal habitats;

 - Enhancing outdoor recreation opportunities and equitable access to the watershed’s natural amenities for present and future generations;

 - Renewing access to prime spawning and rearing habitat in the Matilija Creek headwaters for the federally-endangered southern California steelhead.

 The essential components of the Project can be found on the Overview page, with more detailed information provided elsewhere throughout the site.

-Please see Notices and Highlights below for a summary of recent and forthcoming events and publications.
+Please see Notices and Highlights below for a summary of recent and forthcoming events and other updates.

 We appreciate your interest in this comprehensive effort to re-wild the Ventura River headwaters while helping to prepare downstream communities for a more resilient water future.
-We also look forward to your comments and suggestions to help ensure that this new version of MatilijaDam.org serves as a reliable and up-to-date source of information about the Matilija Dam Ecosystem Restoration Project.
+We look forward to your comments and suggestions to help ensure that MatilijaDam.org serves as a reliable source of information about the Matilija Dam Ecosystem Restoration Project.
 Please visit the Project landing page at Ventura County Public Works Agency for additional information.